|Surround Mono||1||-||1||may be||>=1|

 Mono system does not provide many characteristics of the performance space to the listeners.
 These characteristics include perception of the volume (spatial perception), localization of different sound sources, the reverberation process and many others.

-Stereo system illustrated in the figure provide or improve the special perception; localization of the virtual sound sources (located between the two loudspeakers); perceptions of the sound filed of the performance space, and frequency characteristics of the reproduced sound sources.
+A stereo system is illustrated in the figure above.
+Such system provides or improves the followings: the special perception, localization of the virtual sound sources (located between the two loudspeakers), perceptions of the sound field of the performance space, and the frequency characteristics of the reproduced sound sources.

 Stereo-Sound Listening Area

-When the listener move farther off the line of symmetry the virtual sound sources move
+When the listener moves farther off the line of symmetry, the virtual sound sources move

 toward the closest loudspeaker as well and the width of the reproduced sound stage reduced.